Petty cash meaning in accounting

 The reconciliation process is simple as it requires that the custodian replace the amount of cash removed with a receipt of the same value.
 It ensures that there are shortages in cash flow and no reconciliation challenges.

-Step no 5: The process of replenishing cash
+STEP 5: The process of replenishing cash

 When the petty cash runs out or periodically (as may be decided by the management), branches or departments must reconcile their petty cash account.
 The custodian must post entries to debit expenses and credit the petty cash account.